School Resource Officer

-A School Resource Officer fills many different roles within his or her school:
+A School Resource Officer (SRO) fills many different roles within their school:

 The SRO is a vital member of the school’s administrative team, helping to solve problems within the school community.
 The SRO is an educational resource for students, teachers, administrators, and parents.
 The SRO provides students with a positive role model, and a balanced view of law enforcement.
 The SRO is a proactive law enforcement officer dealing with law related issues on campus.